EventStore/documentation/docs/cloud/integrations/slack.md

 ## Details

-If the source is `Notifications`, a single message will be sent to the configure slack bot for each notification.
+If the source is `Notifications`, a single message will be sent to the configured slack bot for each notification.

 If the source is `Issues`, a single message will be sent for each open issue and given a red bar.
 Open issues receive new events continuously, however the original slack message will only be updated to reflect the latest event every five minutes.

 When the issue is closed, the original message will be changed to reflect this and the bar will be changed to green.

-To send messages to multiple channels, create a two or more integrations in the Event Store Cloud using the same credentials.
+In order to send messages to multiple channels, create more integrations in Event Store Cloud using the same credentials.